mrdotan/apicv10/Misc/Exercises/Exercise-Banking-useCase-v2.md

        - Enable API lifecycle approval for 'Stage' and 'Published' states in both DEV and UAT environments.
          Enable 'Take self-approval' option for simplicity of this exercise.

+       - Enable approval for self service onboarding for both DEV and UAT developer portals.

        - API Developers will develop APIs using API Connect developer toolkit locally and should have ability to publish and test in Sandbox environment.